A Gloved Madman Behind the Wheel in Northern Iran

 Perhaps the most notable difference after traveling around traffic-crazy Iran, when coming to this green mountain village, is the silence.

 Due to the way the village is constructed, only the bravest of drivers dare work their way up the tangled paths.
-So amidst the mist you are treated to something that is indeed rare in this enormous country, a total lack of car noise.
+So amidst the mist, you are treated to something that is indeed rare in this enormous country, a total lack of car noise.

-After the call to prayer the only sounds are those of neighbors chatting from terrace to terrace, the gurgling of Qaylan waterpipes, children playing football in the lanes and the every present sound of rushing water.
+After the call to prayer, the only sounds are those of neighbors chatting from the terrace to terrace, the gurgling of Qaylan waterpipes, children playing football in the lanes and every present sound of rushing water.